prashantzzz/MHAbot/README.md

 (GDPR)

 # Technology stack
-● HTML, CSS, JS for the web interface.
+● HTML, CSS, JS for the web interface.<br>
-● Using frameworks for JS and styling the website.
+● Using frameworks for JS and styling the website.<br>
-● Chatbase API integration with gpt-3.5 for training.
+● Chatbase API integration with gpt-3.5 for training.<br>
-● Web speech API for voice powered chatbot support.
+● Web speech API for voice powered chatbot support.<br>
-● Dynamic Linking for user authentication.
+● Dynamic Linking for user authentication.<br>

 # Features
 ⮚ User Authentication: Allow government employees to log in securely using their credentials to